mccanne/sharkfest/README.md

 After many years working in other areas of tech, Steve has returned to his roots, dabbling again with PCAPs, leading him to Zed and a whole new way to approach network and IT observability data.

-Zed is comprised of a human-readable form called ZSON and two binary, performant formats for row and columnar layouts (called ZNG and ZST respectively).